leugenea/cp-ru-server/README.md

 * search for ability to download .torrent files directly from RuTracker
 * code cleanup/refactoring

+# Contributing
+Feel free to fork and rewrite/fix code, but let's make this repo pretty useful.
+If you have some fixes and/or improvement, please, create pull requests!

 # Special thanks
 RuTracker searcher/downloader based on external project by [Skymirrh](https://github.com/Skymirrh) located [here](https://github.com/Skymirrh/qBittorrent-rutracker-plugin).